SenseNet/docs.sensenet.com/content/concepts/introduction.md

 metaDescription: "sensenet What is sensenet"
 ---

-sensenet is a headless content management system (CMS) [link to: what is a headless cms] built mainly for developers and development companies.
+sensenet is a [headless content management system (CMS)](/concepts/introduction/02-what-is-headless-cms) built mainly for developers and development companies.
-Basically it’s a content repository where you can store your contents and reach it through REST API.
+Basically it's a content repository where you can store your contents and reach it through APIs.
 It’s a solid base of your custom solution offering enterprise grade security and permission system, versioning, dynamic content types and even more.

 # What can you do with it?